OnlyInSpace/CLUP/README.md

 Steps to run the project in VSCode:

-IF YOU WANT TO RUN THIS PROJECT, I WILL FIRST NEED YOUR PUBLIC IPv4 ADDRESS.
+IF you want to RUN this project, I will first need the IP address of whatever device you want to run the project on.
-This is required so you can access the database!
+This is required so your app can access the database!
-Go to https://whatismyipaddress.com/  to get your IPv4 and send it to me.
+Go to https://whatismyipaddress.com/ to get your IPv4 and email it to one of us!

+Contacts:
+jesalomon1@buffs.wtamu.edu
+mkhan2@buffs.wtamu.edu
+hcwilcox1@buffs.wtamu.edu

 1. Install NodeJS from https://nodejs.org/en/ for you system